-Kingsbridge is an ambitious, creative financial services firm with an enthusiasm for growth.
-We wanted to work with this enthusiasm and ambition, to help build the value of the business and set its future direction.
+Kingsbridge is an ambitious, high growth insurance business.
+We enjoyed working with this energy and enthusiasm, to help build the value of Kingsbridge and set its future direction.

-To prepare for expansion, we invested in the management team, arranging high-level appointments, including the new Chairman, Ian Owen, and Chief Executive, James Twining.
+To prepare for expansion, we invested in the management team, bringing in a new Chairman, Ian Owen, and Chief Executive, James Twining.
 Ian is a highly accomplished private-equity chairman, with extensive experience of running UK and international insurance companies.
 James is an ex-McKinsey consultant who has held senior roles at JLT.
-We also helped recruit CFO, Andy Stevens, who previously held senior roles within RAC and is an experienced private-equity Finance Director.
+We also recruited a CFO, Andy Stevens, who previously held senior roles within RAC and is an experienced private-equity Finance Director.

-Open, regular dialogue has cemented a very close working relationship between Dunedin and the Kingsbridge team – and fostered a mutual understanding that supports our strategic involvement.
-As James Twining, Kingsbridge’s Chief Executive, says, “Dunedin has worked with us on our succession planning to ensure we have the right team in place for the next stage of growth.
-We are also using their knowledge and experience to help us create and prioritise the strategy to underpin that growth, capitalising on the opportunities we are creating.”
+Open, regular dialogue cemented a very close working relationship between Dunedin and the Kingsbridge team – and fostered a mutual understanding that supports our strategic involvement.
+As James Twining, Kingsbridge’s Chief Executive, put it, “Dunedin worked with us on our succession planning to ensure we had the right team in place for the next stage of growth.
+We also used their knowledge and experience to help us create and prioritise the strategy to underpin that growth, capitalising on the opportunities we created.”